SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Platinum_IP3.md

 ## About

 This is a dual SNMP/smart-serial connector.
 For the smart-serial connection, a proprietary Imagine Communications protocol is used, called LRC.
-This connector uses the same serial logic base as the Imagine Communications Platinum Router driver.
+This connector uses the same serial logic base as the Imagine Communications Platinum Router connector.

 ### Version Info